A Manifold Objective

 .

-Constrained Objective
+Constrained objective

 Manopt.ConstrainedManifoldObjective

-— TypeConstrainedManifoldObjective{T<:AbstractEvaluationType, C <: ConstraintType Manifold} <: AbstractManifoldObjective{T}
+— TypeConstrainedManifoldObjective{T<:AbstractEvaluationType, C<:ConstraintType} <: AbstractManifoldObjective{T}

 Describes the constrained objective